 Digital USD Citation

 Bishop, Barton N.; Jacks, Dean E.; Greenstein, Jay S.; Topp, Robert; and Huffman, Allen, "The Short-Term Effects of 2 Different Cryotherapy Methods on Acute and Subacute, Noncomplicated, Bilateral Neck Pain" (2017).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 24.